-(3) A person who contravenes the prohibition in paragraph (1) commits an offence, but it is a defence for a person charged with that offence to show that the person did not know and had no reasonable cause to suspect that the provision as mentioned in paragraph (1) would enable or facilitate the conduct of armed hostilities in the Central African Republic.

-"non-UK country" means a country that is not the United Kingdom;
+- (3) A person who contravenes the prohibition in paragraph (1) commits an offence, but it is a defence for a person charged with that offence to show that the person did not know and had no reasonable cause to suspect that the brokering services were provided in pursuance of or in connection with an arrangement mentioned in that paragraph. - (4) In this regulation- - (a) "non-UK country" means a country that is not the United Kingdom; - (b) "third country" means a country that is not the United Kingdom or the Isle of Man.

-"technical assistance" means the provision of technical support or any other technical service.